This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Drink local craft beer

 Craft beer is almost a religion in New Zealand (and one we enthusiastically follow!), with most towns and cities producing their own craft beer.
 In fact, Wanaka is actually home to the most breweries per capita in New Zealand.
 To many, this alone makes it a top spot to visit on the South Island.

-In Wanaka, a trendy local brewery is Rhyme & Reason on Gordon Road.
+In Wanaka, a trendy local brewery that we love is Rhyme & Reason on Gordon Road.
 Here, they offer ten taps of their own beers, and sometimes a guest beer may appear behind the bar.
 A top tip for beer lovers is to book in advance for a tour of the brewery – these cost $25 NZD per person and also include beer samplings!
 You can book your tour on their website.

-Wanaka Beerworks is another great spot that’s located at 891 Wanaka-Luggate Highway is home to the super-popular Brewski and Jabberwocky beers.
+Wanaka Beerworks is another great spot that’s located at 891 Wanaka-Luggate Highway and is home to the super-popular Brewski and Jabberwocky beers.
 Since 1998, the guys at Wanaka Beerworks have certainly helped to put Wanaka on the craft beer map.
 They also run brewery tours which include samplings of their famous beers!

-If you ever happen to be in Wanaka for the first week in December – then buying a ticket for Wanaka Beer Fest is a must.
+If you ever happen to be in Wanaka for the first week in December – then buying a ticket for the Wanaka Beer Fest is a must.
 Here, over a dozen of the country’s best and most-awarded breweries serve up the very best in craft beer.
-All this and more against the backdrop of Mt Iron, the Pisa Ranges, and Roys Peak!
-Tickets for this event typically cost from $30.
+All this and more against the backdrop of Mt Iron, the Pisa Ranges, and Roy’s Peak!
+Tickets for this event typically cost around $50 NZD per person.

 12. Visit a local café

-I’ve always said that nobody does coffee better than the Kiwi’s (sorry Italy.)
+I’ve always said that nobody does coffee better than the Kiwis (sorry, not sorry Italy!).
 But in all seriousness, you can even grab an epic flat white at most gas stations across New Zealand.
-I think it’s fair to say, Kiwi’s are indeed very fussy about their coffee.
+I think it’s fair to say that Kiwis are indeed very fussy about their coffee.

 13. Frisbee golf

-Frisbee golf is similar to golf in the sense that both can have 9 or 18 holes and in the game you throw a frisbee (also known as a disc) at a target.
-It’s a very popular sport particularly on the South Island of New Zealand.
+Frisbee golf is similar to golf in the sense that both can have 9 or 18 holes, but in this game you throw a frisbee (also known as a disc) at a target!
+It’s a very popular sport, particularly on the South Island of New Zealand.

-You can choose from two frisbee golf courses in Wanaka – Lismore Park and Eely Point.
+You can choose from two Frisbee golf courses here in Wanaka – Lismore Park and Eely Point.
 Eely Point is just a few minute’s drive from Wanaka town center.
-It’s a wooded course, most similar to the Queenstown Gardens course (if you’re familiar with this popular course in Queenstown).
-It’s a little more difficult than Lismore, so it’s more suited to those who are familiar with the sport of frisbee golf.
+It’s a wooded course, similar to the Queenstown Gardens course (if you’re familiar with this popular course in Queenstown).
+It’s a little more difficult than Lismore, so it’s more suited to those who are familiar with the sport of Frisbee golf.

 Lismore Park has 18 baskets and gorgeous views of Mount Aspiring and Roy’s Peak.
-It is a short 5-minute walk from the town center, it’s super easy to reach and is a fun day out if you’re looking to stick a little closer to town!
+Being just a short 5-minute walk from the town center, it’s super easy to reach and is a fun day out if you’re looking to stick a little closer to town!

 14. Scenic flight

 A helicopter flight over the Southern Alps, in my opinion, should be added to everyone’s bucket list – exploring untouched valleys and mountain ranges by sky is nothing short of a dream!